Tutorial 38: Particle Systems

 EmitParticles is called each frame to emit new particles.
 It determines when to emit a particle based on the frame time and the particles per second variable.
 If there is a new particle to be emitted then the new particle is created and its properties are set.
 After that it is inserted into the particle array in Z depth order.
 The particle array needs to be sorted in correct depth order for rendering to work using an alpha blend.
 If it is not sorted you will get some visual artifacts.

-void ParticleSystemClass::EmitParticles(int frameTime)
+void ParticleSystemClass::EmitParticles(float frameTime)

 {